turingschool/front-end-curriculum/projects/module-3/niche-audience.md

   - **Display** the data from the API in a way that applies directly to your audience
   - Ability for users to **store/manipulate** the data displayed in the application, such as favoriting or adding to a list, searching, commenting, etc
   - Multiple views handled by Router
+  - Be deployed using Heroku, Surge, or any other similar service

 ## Abstract